German torpedo boat T3

 The German torpedo boat T3 was one of a dozen Type 35 torpedo boats built for the Kriegsmarine (German Navy) during the late 1930s.
-Completed in 1940, she was assigned to escort minelayers as they laid their minefields in the North Sea and English Channel in July.
+Completed during the Second World War in 1940, she was assigned to escort duties between Germany and Occupied Norway in August before beginning to escort minelayers in the North Sea the following month.
 The boat was sunk in France by British bombers in September and was refloated the following year.
 T3 was assigned to the Torpedo School when her repairs were completed in 1943.
 She returned to active duty a year later and escorted German ships as they bombarded Soviet positions.
 The boat sank a Soviet submarine in early 1944 and she struck a mine in March 1945 and sank with heavy loss of life.